Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 ### CSS

-- Used to ads styling to the HTML.
+- Used to add styling to the HTML.

 ### JavaScript